Wavelength-selective nonlinear wavefront control in resonant thin-film lithium niobate metasurfaces: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge Robert Fickler, Andriy Shevchenko, and Radoslaw Kolkowski for insightful discussions and support.
+The authors acknowledge Robert Fickler, Andriy Shevchenko, and Radoslaw Kolkowski for insightful discussions and support, and Ülle-Linda Talts for valuable comments on the manuscript and assistance with fabrication details.
 T.S. acknowledges financial support from the Jenny and Antti Wihuri Foundation through a doctoral research grant and from the Emil Aaltonen Foundation through a research travel grant.
-The authors thank the Scientific Center for Optical and Electron Microscopy (ScopeM),the Binning and Rohrer Nanotechnology Center (BRNC), and the FIRST cleanrooms of Eidgenössische Technische Hochschule (ETH) Zurich.
+We also acknowledge the Flagship for Photonics Research and Innovation (PREIN) decision number Research Council of Finland/2024/368650 Tampere University.
+The authors thank the Scientific Center for Optical and Electron Microscopy (ScopeM), the Binning and Rohrer Nanotechnology Center (BRNC), and the FIRST cleanrooms of Eidgenössische Technische Hochschule (ETH) Zurich.
 This work was supported by the Swiss National Science Foundation SNSF (Consolidator Grant 213713).